kfirufk/go-angular2-material-auth0-and-more/README.md

 # DEPRECATED

-after some wonderful usrs comments, this project is deprecated in favor of https://github.com/tuxin-skeleton
+after some wonderful users comments, this project is deprecated in favor of https://github.com/tuxin-skeleton

 # go-angular2-material-auth0-and-more